jstankevicius/SuperStockBot/README.md

 The actual repo used during development is located elsewhere, and is very messy.
 We don't talk about it.

 There are a number of constraints imposed on the agents.
 * 1. Each agent may only hold one share per company.
 I did not implement position sizing due to problems with actually representing a number greater than 1 in the output matrix of a neural network.
+That would most likely have to be represented in a separate algorithm, as an un-normalized number could easily cause an exploding gradient.
 * 2. The agents technically don't have starting capital.
 They may buy shares at will, and once sold, their return (positive or negative) is recorded and used as a measure of training loss.